department-of-veterans-affairs/va.gov-vfs-teams/norms-tools/README.md

 ### Work Practices folder

-The "Work Practices" folder contains DSVA and Internal Contractor processes.
+The "Work Practices" folder contains DSVA and Internal Contractor processes &#8212; how we do things.
 These **do not apply to External Contractors**.

 **Action item**
 * Unless you are sent a direct link to a document in the "Work Practices" folder, **you should ignore everything in the Work Practices folder.**